leadership

 Peyton has been involved in marching arts for over 10 years.
 She currently works as a sales consultant for PwC in Dallas.
 Peyton graduated from the University of Central Oklahoma with a degree in Professional Sales, where she also spent her weekends devoted to performing or teaching different marching ensembles.

 Peyton’s marching experience includes marching cymbals with Resistance Indoor Percussion, the Seattle Cascades, and Vigilantes Indoor Percussion.
 She has also been a staff member for Guthrie High School, Morris High School, Southmoore High School and Keller High.
 She also had the opportunity to step in as Head Color Guard Director for McLoud High School.
-Peyton also has experience in marching photography and graphic design and brings those skills to the table for ViP.
+Peyton has experience in marching photography and graphic design and brings those skills to the table for ViP.

 Design